-The Edlavitch DCJCC’s Morris Cafritz Center for Community Service not only offers direct volunteer opportunities, but aims to educate the public about the systemic social justice issues present in our city that impact our neighbors.
+The Edlavitch DCJCC’s Morris Cafritz Center for Social Responsibility not only offers direct volunteer opportunities, but aims to educate the public about the systemic social justice issues present in our city that impact our neighbors.

-Programs include workshops, trainings, panels, and other experiential learning opportunities on topics including affordable housing, food deserts, the #METOO movement, gun violence prevention, immigration and refugees, and structural racism in our legal system.
+Programs include workshops, trainings, panels, and other experiential learning opportunities on topics including affordable housing, food deserts, the #METOO movement, gun violence prevention, immigration and refugees, and structural racism.

-While we are not an advocacy-focused organization, we strive to provide individuals with the knowledge and tools to engage with social justice issues they care about and make change.
+While we are not an advocacy-focused organization, we strive to provide individuals with the knowledge and tools to engage with social justice issues they care about and empower them to make change.

 Upcoming Social Justice Events